 We have an early morning swim at Polkerris before transferring to Goran Haven for a dip then a beautiful coastal walk towards the pretty harbour town of Mevagissey.
 Along the way we stop off for a sea swim at Colona beach, a little known spot – inaccessible by car and the perfect for a spot of swimming away from the crowds.
 Lunching at a brilliant lobster-focused restaurant – The Kings Arms – in Mevagissey, enjoy the fresh catch and the bustle of this little fishing village.
 A short transfer to our hotel in the afternoon allows for some free time mid-tour to explore the local area.

-A morning walk along the rugged Southern Cornish Coast reveals some of the most spectacular cliff-top views of the week, followed by a swim by the sheltered harbour at Mullion Cove.
+A morning swim in the wonderful Penzance Lido with its 35 degree geothermal pool!
+We then quickly transfer to the Lizard and some of the most spectacular cliff-top views of the week, followed by a swim by the sheltered harbour at Mullion Cove.
 We transfer a short trip to the famous and pretty village of Coverack for a picturesque lunch and relaxed afternoon swim along the beach.
 With an optional swim at Cadgwith if time, we head to our hotel in the evening after an action-packed day.